Beautiful, Icy and Eco-conscious: The Heal Soap Dish

-Heal soap dish reuses shattered glass originally produced from sand, a natural, finite resource.
+Heal Soap Dish reuses shattered glass originally produced from sand, a natural, finite resource.

 The historical use of any material is also curious; how something was previously employed can influence its redeployment so a broken bathroom shower screen which when fused back together in a kiln produces a green glass tray with holes and visible healed fracture lines is perfect for use as a soap dish.
 The holes offer drainage.
-In these precedented pandemic times, society has misused natural resources to the extent that a virus which was concealed within species whose natural habitat has been destroyed by human attempts to produce abundant food crops by cultivation of virgin territory rather than less productive farming methods which are gentler on the environment.
-Heal soap dish reminds us to protect the vulnerable by washing our hands to slow spread of a virulent virus and to reuse materials produced from sand, a limited, precious natural resource.
+In these precedented pandemic times, society has misused natural resources to the extent that a virus was concealed within species whose natural habitat has been destroyed by human attempts to produce abundant food crops by the cultivation of virgin territory rather than less productive farming methods which are gentler on the environment.
+Heal soap dish reminds us to protect the vulnerable by washing our hands to slow the spread of a virulent virus and to reuse materials produced from sand, a limited, precious natural resource.